SIBarcodeNetwork/ReadtheDocsMaster/Docs/gb_upload_sub_portal.rst

 New non-specific taxon names (e.g. *Amphiesma* sp.) and morphospecies names may be submitted as a “New species”.

-If submitting COI sequences (not seen in this example), also indicate “Mitochondrial Genetic Code” for new names to NCBI.
+When submitting COI sequences, also indicate “Mitochondrial Genetic Code” for new names to NCBI.
 For more information on NCBI genetic codes see their `webpage <https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi>`_.
+When submitting rRNA sequences, this will not be asked.

 Once all details for unknown names are filled out, click “Continue”.